-To begin the process, all students should attend a CCP info session at their high school (usually held in December or January).
+To begin the process, all students should attend a CCP info session at their high school (usually held between November and February 15th).
 For more detailed information, families should also attend a CCP Planning Session at WSCC (available dates are listed below).

 To be considered for admission to the Early College Academy (CCP at Washington State or online), follow these steps:

 - Submit the Letter of Intent to your high school by May 1.* For a copy of the Intent to Participate form click here.

 - Complete the WSCC Online application (please make sure to indicate you are still in high school and intend to take classes through CCP) or complete the paper application.

 - In order for WSCC to discuss your enrollment with parents you will need to complete a FERPA release by clicking here.
 FERPA stands for the Family Educational Rights and Privacy Act (FERPA) and is a Federal Law that protects the privacy of student education records, including financial, academic and/or advising records.
 Without a release on file, a student's parent or guardian will not be able to assist in the registration process.